The Overwhelmed Brain

 Since I had a belief that other men were a threat to my relationship, my radar was always on, scanning for those threats.
 My fears stemmed from my insecurities.
 My triggers stemmed from my fears.
 When it comes down to it though, triggers are basically our fight or flight response system being activated.

 Back in the day when we humans didn’t have grocery stores and had to hunt for our food every day, we were also being hunted.
 Because of that, we had heightened awareness all the time.
-Our fight or flight response saved our lives because we knew when it was better to fight and win or run and hide.
+Our fight-or-flight response saved our lives because we knew when it was better to fight and win or run and hide.
 Nowadays, we don’t need to fight or flee like we used to, but it’s still hardwired into us, so it kicks in even for non-threatening events.
 Even leaving the toothpaste cap off can elicit the fight or flight response in someone.

 If someone cuts in front of you in a long line, does fight or flight kick in?
 For you, it might!
 At least in the sense that you want to push them out of the line or yell at them.